-Tim began farming in 2006 and has five years of farm management experience, focused on vegetable production, egg production, and draft horse systems.
+Tim began farming in 2006 and had five years of farm management experience, focused on vegetable production, egg production, and draft horse systems.
 He purchased and trained his first team of horses in 2010, but then spent four years facing a challenge common for beginning farmers today: access to affordable land.

 During his search for farmland in the Saratoga Springs region, Tim connected with Equity Trust’s Hudson Valley Farm Affordability Program as well as with the Local Farms Fund (LFF).
 When Tim found the right property for his future farm operation, a 62-acre farm in Ballston Spa complete with a house and barns, LFF acquired the farm on Tim’s behalf, as he was not able to purchase it on his own.
-LFF purchased the property in 2015 and is leasing it to Tim with the intention to transfer the farm to farmer ownership.
+LFF purchased the property in 2015 and is leasing it to Tim with the intention to transfer the farm to farmer ownership in 2020.

 Tim currently works with American Farmland Trust, as the Hudson Valley Farmlink Network Coordinator, while he saves money to make it possible for him to purchase the farm.
-He was able to get on the land and start farming ahead of the easement funding coming in thanks to LFF’s investment, and he will launch his new farm business on a property that he will be able to afford thanks to the easement and the affordability restriction.
+He was able to get on the land and start farming ahead of the easement funding coming in thanks to LFF’s investment, and he launched his new farm business on a property that he will be able to afford thanks to the easement and the affordability restriction.
 The grant from Equity Trust will ensure the farm’s long-term affordability and active use for commercial agriculture.